rohanupadhye01/MySQL_using_python/README.md

 # MySQL_using_python
 ====================

-Python programs to access and work with MySQL databases.
+Python program to access and work with MySQL databases.